Robinson04/StructNoSQL_docs/docs/basics/retrieving_fields.md

 retrieved_friend_relationship: Optional[str] = retrieved_values['friend_relationship']
 retrieved_last_login_timestamp: Optional[int] = retrieved_values['metadata_lastLoginTimestamp']
 ```
-No matter what, ```retrieved_values``` will always be a dictionary containing all the names of
+No matter what, ```retrieved_values``` will always be a dictionary containing as keys all the names of the
-all fields you requested as keys in the dictionary.
+fields you tried to retrieve.
-Even if the operation failed, the dictionary will be returned with a ```None``` value for each field.
+Even if the operation failed, the dictionary will be returned with a ```None``` value for each
-Since it is guaranteed that the keys will be present, you can access the retrieved values directly with brackets instead
+field.
-of using the ```.get``` function on your dictionary.
+You can safely access the fields values with brackets instead of using the ```.get``` function on your dictionary.

 ### 6 - Getting multiple fields values with get_multiple_fields without data validation